injuredabr/injuredabrconnempathy/content/docs/chapter1/_index.md

 ## Skip month

-V: The member needs to skip th emonth.
+V: The member needs to skip the month.
 I advised her/him on skipping options.
 I skipped the month for the member.